TUDelft-CITG/HOS-prob-design-24/software.md

 - Common IDE's
 - VS Code

-Once you get through the set up described on these two pages, the expectation for future assignments (and most of your MSc work) is as follows:
+Once you get through the set up described on the [Environments](./software/environments) and [VS Code](./software/vsc) pages, the expectation for future assignments (and most of your MSc work) is as follows:
 - create a working directory (ideally clone or create a git repo)
 - define a requirements file
 - create a `venv`